-I've heard there is a new non-mesh sling procedure for the treatment of female stress urinary incontinence.
+I've heard there is a non-mesh sling procedure for the treatment of female stress urinary incontinence.
 How does it work?

-Answers from Daniel S. Elliott, M.D.
+Answer From Daniel S. Elliott, M.D.

 If you're considering surgery to treat female stress urinary incontinence, talk to your doctor about the options.
 He or she can help you weigh the risks and benefits of different surgical treatments.

 Daniel S. Elliott, M.D.

 - Linder BJ, Elliott DS.
 Autologous transobturator urethral sling placement for female stress urinary incontinence.
 The Journal of Urology.
 2015;193:991.